emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 * Status: Displays the current status of the device node.
 Currently, the node has five working statuses.

-  * **Initialize**: After adding a northbound application for the first time, it will enter the initialization state.
+  * **Initialize**: After adding a device for the first time, it will enter the initialization state.
   * **Configure**: Enter the device configuration and enter the configuration state.
   * **Ready**: After successful configuration, enter the ready state.
   * **Running**: The application is in running status.